Q - Why should I join the UK-SBA?

-- All members receive reduced fees on UK-SBA, EABG and EABA conference and training events, access to the UK-SBA Job Board and access to “Members Only” areas of the website.
+- All members receive reduced fees on UK-SBA, EABG (Experimental Analysis of Behaviour Group) and EABA (European Association for Behaviour Analysis) conference and training events, access to the UK-SBA Job Board and access to “Members Only” areas of the website.

 - Members are eligible to join one or more of the Society’s special interest groups (SIGS).
 These groups coordinate activities around a particular area of interest, allowing members with specialised interests to network with one another.
 Members may apply to start a new special interest group.
-The current special interest groups are: ABA in Mainstream Education SIG, ABA Schools SIG, ABA Tutors SIG, Acceptance and Commitment Therapy SIG, Acquired Brain Injury (ABI) SIG, Behavioural Gerontology: Ageing and Dementia SIG, Crime and Justice SIG, Independent Practitioners SIG, Organisational Behaviour Management (OBM) SIG, Positive Behaviour Support (PBS) SIG.
+Examples of our special interest groups are: ABA in Schools SIG, ABA Tutors SIG, Acceptance and Commitment Therapy SIG, Acquired Brain Injury (ABI) SIG, Behavioural Gerontology: Ageing and Dementia SIG, Independent Practitioners SIG, Organisational Behaviour Management (OBM) SIG, Positive Behaviour Support (PBS) SIG.

-- Other professionals and potential clients can be assured that members have signed up to the UK-SBA’s Code of Ethical and Professional Conduct, have appropriate insurance for the work they do (either through an employer or as an independent practitioner) have an up-to-date DBS check, and a verified qualification and experience.
+- Other professionals and potential clients can be assured that members have signed up to the UK-SBA Code of Ethical and Professional Conduct, have appropriate insurance for the work they do (either through an employer or as an independent practitioner) have an up-to-date DBS check, have completed appropriate safeguarding training and a verified qualification.